Voting by mail: a Markov chain model for managing the security risks of election systems: DTMC Model

 \section{DTMC Model}

 In this section, we introduce a DTMC model of the VBM system based on a multi-layer configuration of the process, attacks, and mitigations layers.
 The DTMC model captures the stochastic movement of ballots through various stages from a ballot request to the counting of ballots.
-This approach allows us to analyze how different factors influence overall election performance.
+It aggregates granular operational voting steps into functional steps to analyze how different factors influence overall election performance.
 A crucial aspect of the DTMC model is its ability to delineate the interaction between the terminal attack nodes, the mitigation layer, and the VBM process.

 The time-inhomogeneous DTMC operates over a finite time horizon starting at time step \(t=1\) and continues until the final time step $T$.
 The time between time steps is one day, with the state reflecting the system's state at the end of day $t$.
 Let \(t=1\) capture the earliest time election officials process requests for absentee ballots.
 The election is held at time step \(T-1\), under the assumption that ballots are not accepted after an election day.
 The model can easily be adapted to consider accepting ballots postmarked by election day by adding extra time steps.